 Where is Turks Cap Native to?

-According to Wildflower.org, Turk’s Cap is native to various states in the southern US.
-There are different varieties of Malvaviscus arboreus that are native all the way down through South America.
+According to Wildflower.org, Turk’s Cap is a native shrub in various states in the Southeastern U.S. There are different varieties of Malvaviscus arboreus that are native all the way down through South America.
 Here are the states where it is native:

 What does the Turk’s Cap flower look like?

-Turks Cap has bright red tubular flowers.
-These tightly twisted blooms never fully open, and resemble a Turkish fez -giving them the common name Turk’s Cap!
+Turks Cap has bright red hibiscus flowers.
+These tightly twisted blooms never fully open, and resemble a Turkish turban or fez -giving them the common name Turk’s Cap!

 I love seeing the ruby throated hummingbirds visit my yard to drink from the flowers.
 Hopefully one day I’ll be able to capture a photo of them in action!